 Over the course of ownership, a small business ERP software can range between $25,000 to $150,000.
 Meanwhile, a mid-sized business or large enterprise can expect to spend anywhere from $150,000 to $500,000.
-This is usually spent over a certain period of time.
-However, the actual cost of ERP software is only a small fraction of the overall implementation costs.
+However, the actual cost to operate ERP software is only a small fraction of the overall implementation costs.

-When implementing an ERP system, your business should expect to pay for:
+When implementing an ERP system, your business should budget for: